lexDAO/DAO-Law/README.md

 ## Definitions

 "DAO" means an association identified through public keys on a cryptographic database that can record and execute the association's governance.

+"Member" means an individual or entity that associates with a DAO through a public key.